 More from the Department of Civil Engineering and Energy Technology

-New master’s programme in smart mobility and urban analysis
+Master’s programme in transport and urban planning

 Picture of two students pointing to digital maps of an urban area on a screen on the wall.
 The room behind the students is dark, so that the students show in black against the light screen.